Aninda13/Flix-1/README.md

 The following **additional** user stories are implemented:

 - [ ] List anything else that you can get done to improve the app functionality! (+1-3pts)
-* Including a rating portion whithin each movie cell
-* When the user pulls to refresh a new set of movies would appear

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. How to include a rating section for each movie cell
 2.

 ## Video Walkthrough